zplayads/API-Document-for-publishers/check_list_en.md

 c.
 Listen to Click Event and Open Application Market

-- `user_did_tap_install` method will be invoked when ad is clicked, please open built-in App Store in `handlePlayablePageMessage:`.
+- `user_did_tap_install` method will be invoked when ad is clicked, please open built-in App Store in `handleCustomAction:`.

 - [CLICK HERE](AppStore) to see code sample how to open built-in AppStore.